hanarubykim/chatting/README.md

 - Pipes

 How you are breaking down the project and who is responsible for which parts:
-- Making basic shell of chatroom:
+- Making basic shell of chatroom: Hana
-- Priority Queue:
+- Priority Queue: Christy
-- Customizing the chatroom:
+- Customizing the chatroom: Hana
-- Networking:
+- Networking: Christy

 What algorithms and /or data structures you will be using, and how:
 - Array to hold customizable aspects of the chatroom: